 — Strengthen the wellbeing of communities

-— Develop an equitable and socially just service system
+— Create a more equitable and socially just service system

 — Build bridges between people, groups and systems